-The Signal Path Settings are available for use with the 80SJNB Advanced version.
+The Signal Path Settings are available for use with the 80SJNB Advanced and PAM4 versions.
 If you are using the 80SJNB Essentials version, you're allowed to use the dialog boxes but are not allowed to place any of the functions into the signal path.